 Having your entire life packed in boxes is mental chaos.
 Additionally, lifting the weight of your entire home is extensive labor and a physical tax on your body.
 Leaving friends, family & the comfort of everything familiar is emotionally taxing too.
 Moving causes a series of stressors that are understandably difficult.

 What You Can Do: Though it’s difficult to control all the aspects of your new move, stay proactive about sleep, nutrition and exercise.
 Try to remain as close to your normal sleeping routine as possible.
-Lack of sleeps throws your state of health off-kilter profoundly.
+Lack of sleep throws your state of health off-kilter profoundly.
 Prepare healthy snacks and finger food for the big day, so you won’t be tempted to swing by the drive-through.
 Have a plan for how you will continue your exercise routine or substitute with a distressing activity like a roller-blade ride through your new neighborhood.

 Reason 5: It Affects Your Children